Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Integral constraints for planar shear at an arbitrary angle to the vertical

 We start from the inviscid, adiabatic, linearised equations of motion under the Boussinesq approximation.
 The adopted coordinate system is inclined at an angle $\theta$ to the vertical, and the mean flow (in hydrostatic balance) is assumed to be aligned in the $x$ direction, with mean shear only in the $z$ direction.
 This allows the planar shear to range from purely vertical to purely horizontal, depending on $\theta$: \begingroup \allowdisplaybreaks

-\endgroup Here, $U(z)$ is the mean flow velocity, $(u,v,w)$ is the three-dimensional (3D) velocity perturbation, $p$ and $b$ are the pressure and buoyancy perturbations, and $N^2$ and $\rho_0$ are the mean static stability and a constant reference density, respectively. $\theta$ is the angle between the shear and the stratification (which acts in the vertical). $\theta=0$ corresponds to the usual case of aligned shear and stratification (both in the vertical) and $\theta=\pi/2$ corresponds to horizontal shear.
+\endgroup Here, $U(z)$ is the (horizontal) mean flow velocity, $(u,v,w)$ is the three-dimensional (3D) velocity perturbation, $p$ and $b$ are the pressure and buoyancy perturbations, and $N^2$ and $\rho_0$ are the mean static stability and a constant reference density, respectively.
+The fluid is assumed to be stably stratified, i.e., $N^2>0$. $\theta$ is the angle between the shear and the stratification (which acts in the vertical). $\theta=0$ corresponds to the usual case of aligned shear and stratification (both in the vertical) and $\theta=\pi/2$ corresponds to horizontal shear.
 The equation set (\ref{eqmomu})-(\ref{eqmass}) is equivalent to equations (2.3a)-(2.3e) of \cite{Candelier_etal_2011}, but with the $y$ axis having a component pointing upwards instead of downwards when $\theta \neq 0$.

-Assuming normal-mode solutions $\phi= \hat{\phi} \exp[ i (k x + l y - \omega t)]$ for all perturbation variables, where $(k,l)$ is the wavenumber vector in the $(x,y)$ plane and $\omega$ is the angular frequency, (\ref{eqmomu})-(\ref{eqmass}) can be combined, reducing to a single equation for the amplitude of the velocity perturbation parallel to the shear direction, $\hat{w}$.
-For two-dimensional (2D) perturbations ($l=0$), that equation becomes
+Assuming normal-mode solutions of the form $\phi= \hat{\phi} \exp[ i (k x + l y - \omega t)]$ for all perturbation variables, where $(k,l)$ is the wavenumber vector in the $(x,y)$ plane and $\omega$ is the angular frequency, (\ref{eqmomu})-(\ref{eqmass}) can be combined, reducing to a single equation for the amplitude of the velocity perturbation parallel to the shear direction, $\hat{w}$.
+For two-dimensional (2D) perturbations ($l=0$), that equation takes the form

 where primes denote differentiation with respect to $z$.
 This is an extension of the Taylor--Goldstein equation for planar shear at an angle to the vertical, which reduces to the standard version when $\theta=0$.
 With $l=0$, the terms $\partial p/\partial y$ in (\ref{eqmomv}) and $\partial v/\partial y$ in (\ref{eqmass}) vanish, and (\ref{tgeq}) is simplified very substantially compared to the form it would take for $l \neq 0$.
-This is not equivalent to assuming $v=0$: the velocity perturbations remain 3D, but with a 2D spatial structure.
-Despite the fact that Squire's theorem \citep{Squire_1933} is not applicable to this case, this assumption is justified by the perceived fact that the perturbations with the largest growth rate for this type of flow have $l=0$ \citep{Deloncle_etal_2007,Candelier_etal_2011}.
+This is not, however, equivalent to assuming $v=0$: the velocity perturbations remain 3D, but with a 2D spatial structure.
+Although Squire's theorem \citep{Squire_1933} is not applicable to this case, this assumption is justified by the perceived fact that the perturbations with the largest growth rate have $l=0$ (i.e., are 2D) for various relevant types of shear flow \citep{Deloncle_etal_2007,Candelier_etal_2011}.
 Because $z$ is the direction of inhomogeneity for an arbitrary mean velocity profile $U(z)$ and arbitrary angle $\theta$ of the mean shear with the vertical, these assumptions also require $N^2$ to be constant, for consistency.